LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0202_Add_Custom_Marketplace_items.md

     >**Note**: This will automatically open another browser tab displaying the message informing you about successful authentication.

 1. Close the browser tab, switch back to the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window and verify that you have successfully authenticated as **CloudAdmin@azurestack.local**.
-1. From the Administrator: Windows PowerShell ISE window, run the following to publish the package to Azure Stack Hub Marketplace (where the `<storage_account_name>` placeholder represents the name of the storage account you assigned in the previous task):
+1. From the Administrator: **Administrator: C:\Program Files\PowerShell\7\pwsh.exe**, run the following to publish the package to Azure Stack Hub Marketplace (where the `<storage_account_name>` placeholder represents the name of the storage account you assigned in the previous task):

     ```powershell
     Add-AzsGalleryItem -GalleryItemUri `